LMU-Seminar-LLMs/AutoTestGen/README.md

 - *double-click* - lists all the tests in the database for the selected object in the *Tests Tree*.

 ### Test Configuration
-Test Configuration allows the user to configure the test generation process.
+Test Configuration allows you to configure the test generation process.
-- The user can select the desired model endpoint through the combobox next to the chat entry.
-Model can be changed at any time during the test generation process. *Default: gpt-3.5-turbo*.
+- You can select the desired model endpoint through the combobox next to the chat entry.
+The model can be changed at any time during the test generation process. *Default: gpt-3.5-turbo*.
 - Pipeline parameters are set in the settings window:
     - ![Params](./assets/params.png)
     - *temp* - temperature parameter for the model.
 The higher the temperature, the more random the generated text.
 For higher n_samples, use higher temperature to ensure diversity in the generated samples. *Default: 0.1*